DinisCruz/Book_Generation_Z_Developer/content/5.concepts/tdd.md

  - everything should be tested
     - history of a site that went down for hours because of a one char (pipe) change in a nginx config file
  - explain BDD and Gherkin language

+ ** bugs as features**

+  - replicate bugs first (before trying to fix them)
+  - link my slideshare presentation on this topic